 · Work on your self-confidence so that you feel willing to put yourself out there and get out of your comfort zone (have a look at my self-confidence course if this is something you struggle with).
 Cultivate optimism to help you through tough times.
 Stay curious and open-minded, reflect on your strengths and weaknesses, and be patient: play the long game and understand that success is rarely instant

 · Find a mentor: someone who can offer advice and inspiration, who may be able to introduce you to others who could help in your career.
 This could be a tutor, a colleague or peer, or someone you find through a formal mentoring scheme such as those offered by One Dance UK or the Graduate Mentor Programme.
-If you are a research student or early career academic, I offer mentoring for a 6-12 month period.
+Or get in touch with me to find out about one-to-one mentoring.